-While many of these parameters are simply impossible to account for, what we can do is give you more control over what data is used to track changes in aerobic endurance.
-In particular, via the panel below you can filter workouts and environmental factors so that the resulting data is more representative of your aerobic endurance.
+While many of these parameters are simply impossible to account for, what we can do is give you more control over what data is used to track changes in aerobic efficiency.
+In particular, via the panel below you can filter workouts and environmental factors so that the resulting data is more representative of your aerobic efficiency.
 You can also select how much data you'd like to use for each data point, for example selecting light smoothing, only this week of data will be used, while using average smoothing, which I recommend, uses 3 weeks of data.

 The filtered workouts are also listed at the bottom of the page: